Minerals in Water

 Recent studies show that the water provided to 43 million Americans contains pharmaceuticals such as hormones, pain killers, and other drugs.6 Even trace amounts of these chemicals can have serious health effects.7 The only treatment proven effective at removal of these contaminants is reverse osmosis.8 Therefore a review of the water source and contaminants in your water quality report will lead you to determine which type of water filtration system will be effective in removing the contaminants present in your water.
 In many cases these factors will far outweigh the benefit of mineral content.

-This is just one of 80 studies funded by WHO that show a correlation between minerals in water and heart disease.
+This is one of 80 studies funded by WHO that show a correlation between minerals in water and heart disease.
+Still, I have read these and DO NOT see a strong correlation

 What's In Your Water?